datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ## Unlock new features

 In some plans you might be able to unlock additional active services and clusters, by adding team members to your organization.
-If you see the message to unlock in your subscription page, just click on the ‘INVITE’ button and follow the steps that will be displayed.
+If you see the message to unlock the increase in your subscription page, just click on the ‘INVITE’ button and follow the steps that will be displayed.

   <p align="center">
     <img src="../../../images/unnlock-features.jpeg" width="600"/>